b005t3r/Starling-Extension-BatchRenderer/README.md

 }
 ```

 *VertexFormat* is crucial - it tells the *BatchRenderer* implementation what different kinds of data are stored in each vertex.
 With this (really simple) *TexturedGeometryVertexFormat* each vertex stores two kinds of data: vertex position (set by the base class - every vertex has to store position, duh!) in 2D space (*x*, *y*) and texture mapping coords (set by the subclass - *u*, *v*).
-Also notice, each kind of data, when added to *VertexFormat* (by *addProperty()* method) is registered with an unique name (here *"position"* and *"uv"*, passed via static constants) and once registered, is given an unique ID (stored in *'uvID'*).
+Also notice, each kind of data, when added to *VertexFormat* (by *addProperty()* method) is registered with an unique name (here *"uv"*, passed via static constants) and once registered, is given an unique ID (stored in *'uvID'*).
 The former can be used when writing shaders and the later is useful for efficiently accessing each property in AS3 code (more on these later).

 Also notice the singleton-like implementation - there's no need to create more than one instance of custom vertex format, so a static cachedInstance member is introduced.

 Creating a custom geometry
 --------------------------

-With *VertexFormat* ready, it's time to create.
+With *VertexFormat* ready, it's time to create the geometry class.
 Please note subclassing is not necessary - you could use *GeometryData* instance and pass your custom vertex format in the constructor.
 However, creating a subclass makes accessing custom geometry properties more easy and clear, so this approach is adviced.

 ```as3
 public class TexturedGeometryData extends GeometryData {